Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

 \subsubsection{Computational Cost and Discussion}

-A 120-second time limitation is added to the solvers of the models.
-The optimality gaps after the rounding process in Sec. \ref{sec:flow_round_up} are given in Fig. \ref{fig:medical_final_lin_gap}.
-Note that this gap is defined as {(objective value - lower bound) / lower bound}.
-The blue cells mean the solver cannot find a feasible solution for the specific case within the time limit.
-According to the two figures, \modeldet{} and \modelrisk{} can solve much larger teaming problems.
-The largest problem that \modeldet{} can deal with involves 140 agents and 40 tasks.
+A 120-second time limitation is added to the solvers of the models for all test cases.
+For each mission case, we run the 6 test instances and if the solver can find a feasible solution within the time limit, we consider it successful.
+The success rate of each model is shown in Fig. \ref{fig:medical_success_rate}.
+We show the detailed average performances for the mission sizes with success rates larger than 50\% in Fig. \ref{fig:medical_three_models}-\ref{fig:medical_risk_approx_gap}.
+The optimality gaps after the rounding process in Sec. \ref{sec:flow_round_up} are given in Fig. \ref{fig:medical_ori_lin_gap}.
+The blue cells mean the solver's success rate for the specific mission size is less than 50\% for the time limit picked.
+According to the two figures, \modeldet{} and \modelrisk{} can solve much larger teaming problems than \modelint{}.
+The largest problem that \modeldet{} solves in this example involves 140 agents and 40 tasks.

-The increases of the optimality gaps due to the rounding process are shown in Fig. \ref{fig:medical_d_lin_gap}.
-For most of the cases, the rounding process introduces an increase of the optimality gap within 1\%.
-The leftmost cases have larger increases because the agent numbers are small, and rounding has larger overall influences.
+The increases in the optimality gaps due to the rounding process are shown in Fig. \ref{fig:medical_d_lin_gap}.
+For most of the cases, the rounding process introduces an increase in the optimality gap within 1\%.
+The leftmost cases have larger increases because the agent numbers are small, and rounding has a larger overall influence.
 Since \modelint{} involves no rounding process, the increased gap is 0 for all test cases.

-In these test cases, we assume the agent capabilities are Gaussian distributed.
-Therefore, given the estimation of the means and variances, we can calculate the probability of success.
-As shown in (\ref{eqn:task_prob_success}), the probability that a task can succeed equals the product of the probability that each capability requirement is satisfied.
-The mean probability is calculated according to (\ref{eqn:mean_prob_success}).
+In these test cases, the agent capabilities are Gaussian distributed.
+Therefore, given the estimation of the means and variances, we can calculate the probability of success and its mean as follows